uw-midsun/strategy-onboarding/README.md

 There's a couple exercises:

 - Fibonacci: Implement `fibonacci_term()` in `onboarding/fibonacci.py`.
-Check your work by running unit tests.
+Check your work by running unit tests and writing them in `test_fibonacci.py`.
 The unit test framework we are using is `pytest` -> to run these, install the necessary packages (see below) and run `pytest` in terminal/command line
 - Array: Implement `find_min_index()` and `reverse_str_arr()` in `onboarding/array.py`.
 This time, you'll have to write the test cases in `test_array.py`
 - Matplot: We put together some very simple data in `test_data.csv`.
 Read it and graph it using Matplotlib